Vortex tube: History

 The vortex tube was invented in 1931 by French physicist Georges J. Ranque.
+He applied for patent in 1932 and obtained the same in 1934.
 It was rediscovered by Paul Dirac in 1934 while he was searching for a device to perform isotope separation, leading to development of the Helikon vortex separation process.
 German physicist Rudolf Hilsch improved the design and published a widely read paper in 1947 on the device, which he called a Wirbelrohr (literally, whirl pipe).

 In 1954, Westley published a comprehensive survey entitled "A bibliography and survey of the vortex tube", which included over 100 references.
 In 1951 Curley and McGree, in 1956 Kalvinskas, in 1964 Dobratz, in 1972 Nash, and in 1979 Hellyar made important contribution to the RHVT literature by their extensive reviews on the vortex tube and its applications.

 From 1952 to 1963, C. Darby Fulton, Jr. obtained four U.S. patents relating to the development of the vortex tube.
 In 1961, Fulton began manufacturing the vortex tube under the company name Fulton Cryogenics.
 Fulton sold the company to Vortec, Inc. The vortex tube was used to separate gas mixtures, oxygen and nitrogen, carbon dioxide and helium, carbon dioxide and air in 1967 by Linderstrom-Lang.

 Vortex tubes also seem to work with liquids to some extent, as demonstrated by Hsueh and Swenson in a laboratory experiment where free body rotation occurs from the core and a thick boundary layer at the wall.
 Air is separated causing a cooler air stream coming out the exhaust hoping to chill as a refrigerator.
 In 1988 R. T. Balmer applied liquid water as the working medium.
 It was found that when the inlet pressure is high, for instance 20-50 bar, the heat energy separation process exists in incompressible (liquids) vortex flow as well.
 Note that this separation is only due to heating; there is no longer cooling observed since cooling requires compressibility of the working fluid.